Automate your workflow with Nanonets

 1. Extract pages from a PDF manually

-This is the most straightforward method to extract a page from a PDF.
+This is the most straightforward method for extracting a page from a PDF.
 You don’t need to download or install any software.
-Most PDF readers have a print function that allows you to select the pages you want and print them to a new PDF file.
+Most PDF readers, like Adobe Acrobat, have a print function that allows you to select the pages you want and print them to a new PDF file.

 How to extract pages from a PDF using Adobe Reader